Pioneering in Quantum Optics

 The Nobel Prize Award Ceremony 2023 in Stockholm

 What a special moment for our dear Ferenc Krausz!
-On Sunday 10 December, he, Anne L'Huillier (Lund University) and Pierre Agostini (Ohio State University) were awarded the Nobel Prize in Physics for their foundation of attosecond physics.
-Here, the Swedish King Carl XVI Gustav presents the Nobel Medal to Ferenc Krausz in Stockholm.
+On Sunday 10 December, he, Anne L'Huillier (Lund University) and Pierre Agostini (Ohio State University) were awarded the Nobel Prize in Physics for the foundation of attosecond physics.
+Here, the King of Sweden, Carl XVI Gustav, presents the Nobel Medal to Ferenc Krausz in Stockholm.

 © Christoph Hohmann, MCQST